mattradford/EE-Secured/README.md

 Install script and files for a secure WordPress server using rtcamp's [EasyEngine](https://github.com/rtCamp/easyengine/), based on Ubuntu 14.04 x64.

-Intended for a 521MB DigitalOcean droplet, but can be used for any VPS with modification.
+Intended for a 512MB DigitalOcean droplet, but can be used for any VPS with modification.

 The script:

 * updates APT
-* installs curl (if required)
-* changes default SSH port and allows only key-based login
-  * (assumes that a key has already been added to the server during droplet creation)
 * adds & enables 1GB swap
 * adds & enables UFW
   * configures rules